QueenChristina/draw-to-gcode/README.md

 - Better settings: custom onion skin settings (modulate color of above/below layers, opacity, number of layers visible), set color of printbed platform outline
 - Export GCode settings on export as extra dialog, not in settings
 - Multimaterial support: More axes (not just Z or A), add offset between axes, and custom ordering
-- Extrusion amount based on pressure sensitivity; or just export extrusion amount
+- Extrusion amount based on pressure sensitivity; or just export extrusion amount in GCode
 - Fill polygons with lattice structure and option to trace outline
 - Import images such as bitmap and svg types
 - Support raster layer